robertmelen/FTPsender/README.md

 HOST2_PASSWORD=password

 ```
-Use the `env` varibles by adding them as a `dictionary` within the `ftp_server_deatils` `tuple`.
-Refer to the dotenv documentation [here](https://pypi.org/project/python-dotenv/) for more information on environment varibles, if needed.
+Use the `env` variables by adding them as a `dictionary` within the `ftp_server_details` `tuple`.
+Refer to the dotenv documentation [here](https://pypi.org/project/python-dotenv/) for more information on environment variables, if needed.

 ```
 ftp_server_details = (